-COOL is a multi-country programme in partnership with the College of Surgeons of East, Central and Southern Africa (COSECSA), which has ten member countries.
-I organise orthopaedic surgical training courses in the COSECSA countries delivered by volunteer UK surgeons (including many from the Nuffield Orthopaedic Centre) and local faculty, clinical fellowships in paediatric orthopaedics for local surgical trainees at specialist children’s hospitals in the region, basic trauma management courses to train more local health workers in the management of serious injuries, and related research and evaluation projects.
+She was programme manager for COSECSA Oxford Orthopaedic Link (COOL) - a multi-country programme in partnership with the College of Surgeons of East, Central and Southern Africa (COSECSA), overseeing orthopaedic surgical training courses in the COSECSA countries delivered by volunteer UK surgeons and local faculty, clinical fellowships in paediatric orthopaedics for local surgical trainees at specialist children’s hospitals in the region, basic trauma management courses, and related research and evaluation projects.

 Grace provides administrative and communications support for Oxford University Global Surgery Group and is Executive Assistant to Professor Chris Lavy.

 She holds a MA Oxf degree in English Language & Literature from Wadham College, Oxford, and a MA degree in Development and Emergency Practice from Oxford Brookes University.

 PARTICIPATORY ACTION RESEARCH TO DESIGN A SURGICAL TRAINING & SUPERVISION INTERVENTION FOR DISTRICT LEVEL HOSPITALS IN MALAWI, TANZANIA AND ZAMBIA

 LE G. et al, (2019)